JoleDev/juniors-unite/README.md

 5- Make a pull request.<br/>

 This project has; React, React-Router and Bootstrap.
-What we want to do is basicly anything!
-But i was thinking maybe you create a component in the components folder, then create it's link in the navbar.
+What we want to do is just play with this app!
+But i think maybe you create a component in the components folder, then create it's link in the navbar and show it.

 <h2>Have an idea? </h2> <br/>
 Fine! let's do it together!